-The programme uses work based learning supported by mandatory central study days and regular tutorials.
-Successful applicants will also be asked to complete comprehensive pre-course work between July and September.
-Residential taught days will be held at hotels in Glasgow and Edinburgh with the central taught days held at the NES officies in Glasgow and Edinburgh.
+The programme uses work based learning supported by residential central study days and regular facilitated learning sessions (tutorials).
+Successful applicants will also be asked to complete comprehensive pre-course work between mid-July and September.
+Residential taught days will usually be held at the Golden Jubilee Conference Hotel.
 NES funds associated travel and subsistence according to NES policies.

 Participants will be matched to a NES Practice Manager Educational Facilitator who will introduce the participant to the work based style of learning and meet with the key members of the practice team.

-The programme continues with flexible tutorials, these can be held weekly, fortnightly or monthly.
+The programme continues with flexible facilitated learning sessions, these can be held weekly, fortnightly or monthly.
 The participant can expect to receive up to 8 hours of learning / month, except over holiday periods.
-This maybe all face to face, or partly by telephone or by other methods such as Skype, VC etc. These individually tailored tutorials ensure that the programme meets the individual participant’s needs.
+This maybe all face to face, or partly by telephone or by other methods such as Skype, VC etc. These individually tailored sessions ensure that the programme meets the individual participant’s needs.

-There are 3 residential learning events and 5 central training days.
-It is essential that trainees attend these dates however in exceptional and unforeseen circumstances NES will help provide any missed essential learning.
+There are 6 residential learning events and it is essential that trainees attend these dates however in exceptional and unforeseen circumstances NES will help provide any missed essential learning.
 At the time of applying potential participants must be able to attend the full programme of events.